A Hamiltonian approach for point vortices on non-orientable surfaces: Hamiltonian approach to point vortex flows on non-orientable manifolds

 This enables us to rewrite \eqref{eq: Ham of the double cover - long} as

-Since exchanging $x'$ with $\tau(x')$ also involves changing the sign of the corresponding $\Gamma$, it is clear from \eqref{eq: Ham of the double cover - long} that this Hamiltonian function $\mathcal{H}$ is well-defined on $M\times\dots\times M\setminus\Delta$.
+Since exchanging $\xt$ with $\tau(\xt)$ also involves changing the sign of the corresponding $\Gamma$, it is clear from \eqref{eq: Ham of the double cover - long} that this Hamiltonian function $\mathcal{H}$ is well-defined on $M\times\dots\times M\setminus\Delta$.

-Notice that even if the Robin function on $\Mt$ is constant, the one on $M$ may not be, because of the term $\Gt(x',\tau(x'))$.
-For example, on the projective plane with the usual metric the Robin function is constant, while on the M\"obius band and Klein bottle it is not.
+Notice that even if the Robin function on $\Mt$ is constant, the one on $M$ may not be, because of the term $\Gt(\xt,\tau(\xt))$.
+For example, on the projective plane with the usual metric the Robin function is constant, while on the M\"obius band and Klein bottle it is not, as we see below.

-To finish formalizing the Hamiltonian approach, we establish the symplectic form on the phase space: \begin{lem} The symplectic form on $\Mt\times\ldots\times\Mt\setminus\widetilde{\Delta}$ from Proposition \ref{prop:phase space} is given by $\bigoplus\limits_{k=1}^N\Gamma_k\sigma_k$, where $\sigma_j$ is the symplectic form on $j$th copy of $\Mt$. \end{lem} \begin{proof} The vorticity of the fluid on the $j$th copy of $\Mt$ is given by $\Gamma_j\delta_{x'_j}\sigma - \Gamma_j\delta_{\tau(x'_j)}\sigma$.
-Due to the symmetries of our system, if the velocity of the point $x'_j$ is given by a vector $v$, the velocity of $\tau(x'_j)$ will be $\mathrm{d}\tau(v)$.
+To finish formalizing the Hamiltonian approach, we establish the symplectic form on the phase space: \begin{lem} The symplectic form on $\Mt\times\ldots\times\Mt\setminus\widetilde{\Delta}$ from Proposition \ref{prop:phase space} is given by $\bigoplus\limits_{k=1}^N\Gamma_k\sigma_k$, where $\sigma_j$ is the symplectic form on $j$th copy of $\Mt$. \end{lem} \begin{proof} The vorticity of the fluid on the $j$th copy of $\Mt$ is given by $\Gamma_j\delta_{\xt_j}\sigma - \Gamma_j\delta_{\tau(\xt_j)}\sigma$.
+Due to the symmetries of our system, if the velocity of the point $\xt_j$ is given by a vector $v$, the velocity of $\tau(\xt_j)$ will be $\mathrm{d}\tau(v)$.
 Hence, the calculation of the symplectic form as in \cite{Marsden-Weinstein-Vortices} gives us

 since $\tau^{\ast}\sigma = -\sigma$.
 We have divided the Hamiltonian by 2 and therefore have to do the same to the symplectic form, obtaining the statement of the lemma.
-Note that this symplectic form is independent of our choice of preferred lift. \end{proof}
+Note that this symplectic form is independent of our choice of preferred lift. \end{proof} Obviously, the manifold $\Mt\times\ldots\times\Mt\setminus\widetilde{\Delta}$ is a double cover of the surface $M\times\ldots\times M\backslash \Delta $.
+The latter obviously cannot have a Hamiltonian vector field defined on it; however, it still inherits a certain structure.